Modified Black Hole Potentials and Their Korteweg-de Vries Integrals: Instabilities and Beyond: Acknowledgments

 \section{Acknowledgments}

 ML and CFS have been supported by contract PID2019-106515GB-I00/AEI/10.13039/501100011033 (Spanish Ministry of Science and Innovation, MCIN) and by the program Unidad de Excelencia María de Maeztu CEX2020-001058-M (MCIN).
 ML has also been supported by a Juan de la Cierva contract FJC2021-047289-I funded by program MCIN/AEI/10.13039/501100011033 (MCIN) and by NextGenerationEU/PRTR (European Union).
 AMA was supported by the JAE-ICU program (2023-ICE-07) linked to the María de Maeztu contract CEX2020-001058-M and also by the Programme RI24- researcher in gravitational-wave astronomy (Research and Innovation Program linked to Component 23, Investment 1, within the framework of the Recovery, Transformation and Resilience Plan, funded by the European Union– Next Generation EU, corresponding to the years 2024 and 2025).
+AMA was also supported by the Spanish Agencia Estatal de Investigación grants PID2022-138626NB-I00, RED2024-153978-E, RED2024-153735-E, funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; and the Comunitat Autònoma de les Illes Balears through the Conselleria d'Educació i Universitats with funds from the European Union - NextGenerationEU/PRTR-C17.I1 (SINCO2022/6719) and from the European Union - European Regional Development Fund (ERDF) (SINCO2022/18146).